-This site was established in 2014 in order to supplement Canadian Copyright Law, Fourth Edition.
-In March 2018, we began the process of renovating this site.
 Subscribe for free to the Canadian Copyright Law email list to stay current on Canadian copyright news, information and tips as well as copyright education opportunities on Canadian copyright law.
+And visit the Centre for Canadian Copyright Law.

 Copyright affects everyone.
 Anyone who has ever written a letter or email message, made a sketch, or taken a photograph (even with a smart phone) is a “creator” of copyright protected material.
 And anyone who has ever photocopied an article, digitized an image, or downloaded a document from the internet is a “user” or consumer of copyright protected material.